-A total of 17 pediatric patients (13 females and 4 males - 18 renal units), who had consecutive transperitoneal LHNU by a single surgeon in our clinic between January 2012 and July 2017 were included in the study.
+A total of 17 pediatric patients (13 females and four males for a total of 18 renal units) who had consecutive transperitoneal LHNU by a single surgeon in our clinic between January 2012 and July 2017 were included in the study.
 One female patient had bilateral duplex collecting system.
-The demographic characteristics of the patients, duration of the operations, the number of the used ports, complications, the need for analgesics, duration of the hospitalization and follow-ups were recorded retrospectively.
+The demographic characteristics of the patients, duration of the operations, the number of the used ports, complications, the need for analgesics, duration of the hospitalization, and followups were recorded retrospectively.
 The anatomical characteristics of these patients are shown in Table 1.
 In all of the patients, diagnostic cystoscopy and retrograde pyelography were carried out immediately before the operation.
-With the retrograde pyelography, a 3F catheter was inserted into the normal ureter and was fixed to the urethral catheter.
-After the patients were placed in a 60° lateral flank position, the first trocar (5mm) was inserted through the upper side of the umbilicus with the Hasson method.
-After the pneumoperitoneum was accessed (8-12mmHg), two trocars with 3mm or 5mm were added with the aid of the laparoscopic view.
+With the retrograde pyelography, a 3 F catheter was inserted into the normal ureter and was fixed to the urethral catheter.
+After the patients were placed in a 60° lateral flank position, the first trocar (5 mm) was inserted through the upper side of the umbilicus with the Hasson method.
+After the pneumoperitoneum was accessed (8-12 mmHg), two trocars with 3 mm or 5 mm were added with the aid of the laparoscopic view.
 An additional port was inserted in the flank region when needed.
-After the medialization of the colon, the retroperitoneum was accessed and the ureter, which drained the nonfunctioning pole, was determined and was detached from the neighboring tissues with a cautious dissection until the renal hilum.
-The vessels perfusing the nonfunctioning pole were cut and ligated with Ligaclip[®] and the heminephrectomy was finalized with the help of LigaSure[®] (Figure 1).
+After the medialization of the colon, the retroperitoneum was accessed and the ureter, which drained the non-functioning pole, was determined and was detached from the neighbouring tissues with a cautious dissection until the renal hilum.
+The vessels perfusing the nonfunctioning pole were cut and ligated with Ligaclip[®] and the heminephrectomy was finalized with the help of LigaSure® (Fig. 1).
 Thereafter, the lower part of the ureter of the nonfunctioning pole was accessed and resected.
-Hem-o-lok[®] clips were applied for closure of ureteral stump.
+Hem-o-lok® clips were applied for closure of ureteral stump.
 The resected renal pole and ureter were removed through the port incision of the navel and the intervention ended after the placement of a drain.
-The patients were followed postoperatively at the 1st week, the 3rd and 6th month, and yearly with clinical examination, ultrasonography (USG), dimercaptosuccinic acid (DMSA) scintigraphy and radiological examination.
+The patients were followed postoperatively at the first week, the third and six month, and yearly with clinical examination, ultrasonography (US), dimercaptosuccinic acid (DMSA) scintigraphy, and radiological examination.
 All intraoperative and postoperative data were recorded.
-All values were displayed as mean±standard deviation.
+All values were displayed as mean \pm standard deviation.